nishantb06/ray_tracing_challenge_c/ray_tracer/README.md

 - Makefile to run tests , Done
 - and sync that with github actions
 - comments for important function, about what they return and accept as arguments
+- install and learn how to debug with [gdb](https://dev.to/jasonelwood/setup-gdb-on-macos-in-2020-489k)

 -------